amalgam8/amalgam8.github.io/_docs/demo/bookinfo.md

 _**Impact of fault:**_ If the reviews service has a 10s timeout, the product page should have returned after 7s with full content.
-What we saw however is that the entire reviews section is unavailable._
+What we saw however is that the entire reviews section is unavailable.

-Notice that we are restricting the failure impact to user Jason only.
+Notice that we are restricting the failure impact to user `jason` only.
 If you login as any other user, say "shriram" or "frank", you would not experience any delays.